Flaskbush/bookbot/README.md

 ### How to use

-1. At the root directory of the projet, create a directory named "book":
+1. At the root directory of the projet, create a directory named "books":

         mkdir books